Andrew Pickett

-Andrew Pickett (born May 12, 1996) is a professional Canadian football offensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Andrew Pickett (born May 12, 1996) is a Canadian former professional football offensive lineman.

 University career

 Pickett played U Sports football for the Guelph Gryphons from 2014 to 2017.
 He was named an OUA All-Star three times and was named a U Sports All-Canadian in 2017.

 Professional career

 Ottawa Redblacks

-Pickett was drafted by the Ottawa Redblacks in the third round, 22nd overall, in the 2018 CFL Draft and signed with the team on May 16, 2018.
+Pickett was drafted by the Ottawa Redblacks in the third round, 22nd overall, in the 2018 CFL draft and signed with the team on May 16, 2018.
 However, he suffered a season-ending injury before the regular season began and spent the entire 2018 season on the injured list.
 In 2019, he sustained another injury and was again out for the season.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Entering the 2021 season fully healthy, Pickett played in his first professional game in the Redblacks' season opening win against the Edmonton Elks on August 7, 2021.
 He later made his first professional start on September 22, 2021, against the Hamilton Tiger-Cats.
 He spent part of 2022 training camp with the team, but was released after the first pre-season game on May 29, 2022.
 He played in 13 regular season games on 2021.
 However, he was released after the first 2022 pre-season game on May 29, 2022.